(Making the Architect look good in a magazine)

 Regarding a building in the full context of it’s surroundings; showing abandoned lots around it, showing older buildings around it, seeing congested infrastructure in the forms of overhead wires and cables, whether the building fits into the neighbourhood coherently or clashes (purposely or by accident).

-Showing people interacting with the building; opening doors, looking out of windows, actually existing in the space instead of being warm posed mannequins only there to show scale.
+Showing people interacting with the building; opening doors, looking out of windows, actually existing in the space instead of being warm mannequins only there to show scale.

-How about something crazy like?: Displaying a building through out the day or seasons; allowing the light of the sky to mingle with the light of the building.
+How about something crazy like?: Displaying a building through the day or seasons; allowing the light of the sky to mingle with the light of the building.
 How about embracing the freedom of digital to let you have the time and energy to do this at all?
 Showing the building in a non ideal light.
 Breaking the rules and the growing accustomed to the new look.
 (E.g. Cubism.
 Punk rock. )

 These are all things which were less likely to occur in the film era and more likely to occur in the digital era.